 401k Participation and Coverage Statistics

 Retirement plan access has grown steadily across the private sector, but coverage and participation still vary based on company size, plan type, and worker demographics.
-The figures below highlight how access to 401k and other retirement plans looks as of early 2025.
+The figures below highlight how access to 401k and other retirement plans looks:

 ✅ Access to Retirement Benefits – As of March 2025, 72% of private-industry workers had access to retirement benefits.
 About 70% had access to defined contribution (DC) plans such as 401k plans, and 14% had access to traditional defined benefit (DB) pensions.
 (BLS)

-✅ Access vs. Participation Gap – In 2023, 70% of private-industry workers could join a retirement plan, but only 53% actually participated.
+✅ Access vs. Participation Gap – In the latest available BLS data (March 2025), 72% of private sector workers had access to a retirement plan, and 53% participated.
 (BLS)

 ✅ Coverage by Employer Size – As of 2025, 59% of employees at firms with fewer than 100 workers had access to a retirement plan.
 The rate rose to 86% for firms with 100–499 workers and 90% for those with 500 or more.
 (BLS, quoted by Primary News Source)

-✅ Industries Maintaining Pensions – In 2024, 15% of all private-industry workers had access to DB pensions.
-In financial services, 31% had access, and 16% were active participants.
+✅ Industries Maintaining Pensions – In 2025, 14% of all private-industry workers had access to DB pensions.
 (BLS)

 ✅ Defined Contribution Plans Dominate – DC plans now cover about half of all private-sector workers, confirming their role as the primary retirement vehicle for most employees.
 (Vanguard)

-✅ Workers Feeling Behind – A 2023 national survey found that 56% of workers believe they are behind on retirement savings, including 37% who feel significantly behind.
-Only 21% feel on track and 16% feel ahead.
+✅ Workers Feeling Behind – A 2024 national survey found that 57% of workers believe they are behind on retirement savings, including 35% who feel significantly behind.
 (Bankrate)

 401k Balance and Contribution Statistics

 401k balances vary widely across workers, and the averages often mask large differences by age, income, and years of participation.
-The data below highlights current trends in savings behavior and contribution levels as of 2024–2025.
+The data below highlights current trends in savings behavior and contribution levels:

-✅ Typical Employee Deferral Rates – In 2023, the average employee deferral rate was 7.4% of pay, with a median of 6.2%, showing that most workers contribute a meaningful portion of their income toward retirement.
+✅ Typical Employee Deferral Rates – The average employee deferral rate was 7.4% of pay, with a median of 6.2%, showing that most workers contribute a meaningful portion of their income toward retirement.
 (Vanguard)

 ✅ Impact of Automatic Enrollment – Plans with automatic enrollment reached an average combined savings rate of 12.3% of pay, compared with 7.4% for voluntary-enrollment plans.
 (Vanguard)

-✅ Investment Allocation Trends – At the end of 2023, about 65% of 401k plan assets were invested in mutual funds.
+✅ Investment Allocation Trends – About 65% of 401k plan assets were invested in mutual funds.
 Roughly 97% of participants held some equities, and 68% used target-date funds for diversified, age-based investing.
 (ICI)

 ✅ Typical Investment Menu Size – The average 401k plan offered around 28 investment options, covering a range of U.S. and international stock funds, bond funds, and target-date options.
 (ICI)

-✅ Risk Patterns by Age – In 2022, participants in their 20s held about 90% of their 401k assets in equities and 66% in target-date funds.
+✅ Risk Patterns by Age – According to ICI’s latest survey, participants in their 20s held about 90% of their 401k assets in equities and 66% in target-date funds.
 Participants in their 60s held about 57% in equities and 32% in target-date funds, reflecting increasingly conservative allocations near retirement.
 (ICI)

 ✅ Generational Balance Differences – As of 2025, millennials held an average of about $67,300 in 401k savings, compared with $192,300 for Gen X and $249,300 for baby boomers.
 Older generations have typically had more years to save and invest.
 (Investopedia)